- the scientific study of bodies of fresh water, as lakes and ponds, with reference to their physical, geographical, biological, and other features.

-Word Origin and History for limnology n.
+Word Origin for limnology

--logy + limno-, comb. form of Greek limne "pool of standing water, tidal pool, marsh, lake," from PIE root *(s)lei- "slime" (see slime (n.)).
+study of lakes and fresh water, 1892, with -logy + limno-, comb. form of Greek limne "pool of standing water, tidal pool, marsh, lake," from PIE root *(s)lei- "slime" (see slime (n.)).
 The science founded and the name probably coined by Swiss geologist François-Alphonse Forel (1841-1912).
 Related: Limnological; limnologist.

-The scientific study of the organisms living in and the phenomena of fresh water, especially lakes and ponds.
+- The scientific study of the organisms living in and the phenomena of fresh water, especially lakes and ponds.